AbyssWalker240/dot/README.md

 **--OR--**

-2) I recommend making a symbolic link in '\~/.local/bin/' that points to the script in 'src/', which will enable update by performing ``git pull``
+2) I recommend making a symbolic link in '\~/.local/bin/' that points to the script in 'src/', which will enable updating by performing ``git pull``